-I understand why many of us feel lost when we are in the hospital trying to find out what is wrong; we are trying to make sense of how extensive the disease process is, surgeries that are being discussed, and conflicting information we may be receiving.
-I know that sometimes we have great to mediocre guidance, and sometimes we have none.
+I understand why many of us feel lost when we are in the hospital trying to find out what is wrong with our loved one.
+We are trying to make sense of how extensive the disease process is, surgeries that are being discussed, and conflicting information we may be receiving.
+Sometimes we have great to mediocre guidance, and sometimes we have none.

 But, I don't understand the attitude of a nurse we dealt with recently regarding our request for getting Medical Power of Attorney and Durable Power of Attorney forms for a friend of ours who is in the hospital.
 She seemed like we were inconveniencing her and I tried to ignore it at first.
 Then, when another friend asked about living will forms, the nurse became upset.
 She said, "Do you all even know her prognosis?
 I don't!
 The doctor hasn't even told me what is going on!
 Why are you doing all this now?
 This is end of life stuff."

 This nurse is working in a major hospital on a cancer floor.
 My friend has advanced head and neck cancer and is very young.
 She will be having major surgery tomorrow that will last several hours followed by radiation and chemotherapy as soon as possible.
 This nurse was actually an impediment to getting my friend's affairs in order.
 She was actually guiding us to sit back and wait… but for what?
 What are we supposed to wait for?

 Even if you are going to have shoulder surgery, have your advance directives in place.
 All of us should have them already done before anything even happens.
 You never know if you will be in a car accident, have a stroke, fall, etc. Have your medical power of attorney and your durable power of attorney in place and your wishes known in writing in a living will.
 We need someone to talk for us and handle our affairs if we cannot, however temporary.